 4) Try drawing your eye level at knee height to train your eye.

 Also, try drawing a scene where the eye level is at the height of a person’s knees to train yourself.

 Lessons on Drawing and Choosing the Correct Lens

 1) The same place will appear completely different depending on the lens you choose.

-If you are using perspective guides which Thomas highly recommends, he showcases examples of where your frame will be located depending on the type of lens you are using.
+If you are using perspective guides, which Thomas highly recommends, he showcases examples of where your frame will be located depending on the type of lens you are using.

 4) Then look at the results of what you will see and how you will see the image using the perspective guides with all three lens choices.

-Thomas showcases the results of what you will see and how you will see the image using the perspective guides with all three lens choices that he showed in the previous slide.
+Thomas showcases the results of what you will see and how you will see the image using the perspective guides with all three lens choices he showed in the previous slide.